-FOR MORE INFORMATION, CONTACT THE CHEMISTRY/ PHYSICAL SCIENCE DEPARTMENT IN FERRANTE HALL, ROOM F352, (315) 498-2432.
+FOR MORE INFORMATION, CONTACT THE CHEMISTRY/ PHYSICAL SCIENCE DEPARTMENT IN PERSANTE HALL, ROOM 6352, D151 498-2412.

-GEO 103 Physical Geology (4) An introduction to the basic principles of the earth sciences - geology, geochemistry, and geophysics - and their relation to materials and processes acting upon and within the Earthis crust.
-Consideration is given to rocks and minerals, structures and deformation of the Earthis crust, earthquakes, and volcanism, and the work of the wind, running water, ground water, the oceans and glaciers upon the Earthis surface.
-This course, together with GEO 104, satisfies the sequential laboratory science requirement of the Math-Science curriculum and also satisfies the requirements of those curricula demanding science or laboratory science courses.
-Three onehour lectures or equivalent and one three-hour laboratory per week.
+GEO 103 Physical Geology (4) An introduction to the basic principles of the earth sciences - geology, geochemistry, and geophysics - and their relation to materials and processes acting upon and within the Earth's crust.
+Consideration is given to rocks and minerals, structures and deformation of the Earth's crust, earthquakes, and volcanism, and the work of the wind, running water, ground water, the oceans and glaciers upon the Earth's surface.
+This course, together with GEO 104, satisfies the sequential laboratory science requirement of the Math-Science curriculum and also satisfies the requirements of those curricula demanding science. or laboratory science courses.
+Three one-hour lectures or equivalent and one three-hour laboratory per week.
 No prerequisite.

-GEO 104 Historical Geology (4) A detailed study of the Earthis geologic history relative to the development of continents and life forms; includes study of biologic evolution and geotectonics.
+GEO 104 Historical Geology (4) A detailed study of the Earth's geologic history relative to the development of continents and life forms; includes study of biologic evolution and geotecton ics.
 Geomorphic and stratigraphic principles are utilized in the interpretation of geologic history.
-Laboratory includes work with fossils and geologic maps.
+Laboratory includes work with fossils and geologicmaps.
 Field trips emphasize regional geology.
 It is intended that this course follow GEO 103, and taken in this way satisfies the sequential laboratory science requirement of the Math-Science curriculum.
 It also satisfies the requirements of those curricula demanding science or laboratory science courses.
 Three one-hour lectures or equivalent and one three-hour laboratory per week.
-Prerequisite: GEO 103 or 105 or 106, or Permission of Instructor.

-GEO 105 Oceanography (3) Introductory survey of oceanography relating the physical, chemical, geological, biological, meteorological, and engineering aspects of the field.
-This course satisfies the science elective requirement of the Math-Science curriculum and also satisfies the science requirement of those curricula which require science.
+Prerequisite: GEO 103 or 105 or 106, or Permission GEO 105 Oceanography (3) Introductory survey of oceanography relating the physical, chemical, geological, biological, meteorological, and engineering aspects of the field.
+This course satisfies the science elective requirement of the Math-Science cursiculum and also satisfies the science requirement of those curricula which require science.
 Three class hours or equivalent per week.
 No prerequisite.

-GEO 105L Oceanography Laboratory (1) Includes investigation of ocean waters in terms of physical and chemical properties, and the interactions of the water on air, sediments, coastal areas, and life forms.
-This course is intended for those and life forms.
+GEO 1051.
+Oceanography Laboratory (1) Includes investigation of ocean waters in terms of physical and chemical properties, and the interactions of the water on air, sediments, coastal areas, and life forms.
 This course is intended for those who wish to deepen their understanding of oceanography and/or have a laboratory science requirement to satisfy.
 One three-hour session per week.
-Prerequisite/ co-requisite: GEO 105.
+Prerequisite/ on-requisite; GEO 105.

-GEO 106 Environmental Geology (3)

-Introduction to the everyday geological problems of our world community.
+GEO 106 Environmental Geology (3) Introduction to the everyday geological problems of our world community.
 Topics which are covered include population growth, natural resources, water pollution, waste disposal, energy sources, and environmental health hazards.
 Selected other topics of concern are earthquakes, landslides, and flood dangers.
 The course satisfies the science elective requirement of the Math-Science curriculum and also satisfies the science requirement of those curricula which require science.
 Three class hours or equivalent per week.
 No prerequisite.

-GEO 106L Environmental Geology Lab (1)

-Application of geological tools to the solution of environmental problems.
+GEO 1061.
+Environmental Geology Lab (1) Application of geological tools to the solution of environmental problems.
 Use of maps and aerial photographic interpretation and other analytical methods in seeking data on environment.
 Field trips include trips to local environmental problem and industrial sites.
 This course is intended for those who wish to deepen their understanding of environmental geology and/or have a laboratory science requirement to satisfy.
-One three-hour laboratory per week.
+One three hour laboratory per week.
 Prerequisite or co-requisite: GEO 106.